 If you’re having trouble prioritizing your life, or you want to challenge yourself to try something new, here are two techniques to try.

-Write your obituary.
-Although it may seem morbid, it’s an effective exercise to help you think through what you want to be known for.
-Similarly, you could write a toast you imagine someone giving you in five years.
-What do you want people to say about you?
+Imagine someone is giving you a toast in five years.
+What would you want that person to say about you?
 What will you have accomplished?
 What do you want to be most proud of?
 A similar task is to write next year’s work performance review or write your family’s holiday newsletter.
 Any of these exercises are a good way to analyze your priorities and think about not only how you want to live your life, but what you want to accomplish.